Sumo Logic ahead of the packRead article

-Log data does not fall into the convenient schemas required by relational databases.
-Log data is, at its core, unstructured, or semi-structured, leading to a deafening cacophony of formats; the sheer variety in which logs are being generated presents a major problem in how they are analyzed.
-The emergence of Big Data has not only been driven by the increasing amount of unstructured data to be processed in near real-time, but also by the availability of new toolsets to deal with these challenges.
+Log data falls into a different schema than the convenient schemas required by relational databases.
+Log data is, at its core, unstructured or semi-structured, leading to a deafening cacophony of formats; the sheer variety in which logs are being generated presents a major problem in how they are analyzed.
+The emergence of Big Data has been driven by the increasing amount of unstructured data to be processed in near real-time and by the availability of new toolsets to deal with these challenges.

-Classic relational data management solutions simply are not built for this data, as every single legacy vendor in the SIEM and log management category has painfully experienced.
+Classic relational data management solutions are not built for this data, as every legacy vendor in the SIEM and log management category has painfully experienced.
 Web-scale properties such as Google, Yahoo, Amazon, LinkedIn, Facebook and many others have faced the challenges embodied in the 3Vs first.
 At the same time, some of these companies have decided to turn what they learned in building large-scale infrastructures to run their own business into strategic product assets themselves.
 The need to solve planetary-scale problems has led to the invention of Big Data tools, such as Hadoop, Cassandra, HBase, Hive, and the lot.
-And so today it is possible to leverage offerings such as Amazon AWS in combination with the aforementioned Big Data tools to build platforms that can address the challenges – and opportunities – of Big Data head-on and without requiring a broader IT footprint.
+And so today, it is possible to leverage offerings such as Amazon AWS combined with the aforementioned Big Data tools to build platforms that can address the challenges – and opportunities – of Big Data head-on without requiring a broader IT footprint.

 With Sumo Logic's cloud-native platform, organizations and DevOps teams can aggregate and centralize event logs from applications and their infrastructure components throughout private, public and hybrid cloud environments.
 With our robust log analytics capabilities powered by artificial intelligence, organizations can turn their machine data into actionable insights that drive security, business, and operational performance.

 Reduce downtime and move from reactive to proactive monitoring.